 In the early 16th century, the community was established in the fine new monastery of Yuso, below the older complex.
 Yuso hosts a thriving Augustinian community today that manages a 4-star hotel for pilgrims in some of the old monastic chambers – our home for the night!

 Day 4: Vineyards, Villages & Wine Tasting (42 km)

 Today we enjoy wonderful vineyard views en route to Briones, a picturesque hilltop town with a vista over the Ebro River.
 Briones is nicely preserved with medieval walls, a ruined castle, and a gentle historical quality.
 We finish today’s riding at a lovely Bodega where we have lunch and a wine tasting.

-In late afternoon we’ll shuttle to the village of Villabuena.
+In the late afternoon, we’ll shuttle to the village of Villabuena.
 Our home for the next two nights will be a unique modern 4-star design hotel featuring a series of cubes, juxtaposed against the neighboring centuries-old church.
-After we check in we’ll enjoy a snack of light tapas together, featuring ingredients grown in the area.
+After we check-in we’ll enjoy a snack of light tapas together, featuring ingredients grown in the area.
 You’ll be on your own for dinner at our hotel or a nearby café.

 Day 5: Cycling in the Shadow of the Camino de Santiago (50 km)

 Today’s ride is a morning loop ride to see the charms of historic San Vicente and Haro.
 We finish our ride with a picnic lunch.

 By popular demand, we have added a new feature to this tour.
 We will shuttle 10 km from Villabuena to the village of Elciego to visit the award-winning Frank Gehry-designed hotel at the Marqués de Riscal Winery.
 (He also designed the Guggenheim Museum that we’ll tour in Bilbao, so he’s put quite a stamp on this region!)
 As a special treat, we’ve saved time for an afternoon visit to the hotel’s luxurious spa.